tinysec/public/FuzzWindowsKernelViaJavascript/en.md

 In the MS documentation for use js just want to be as a plug-language software to the SDK functions required to provide each one write a wrapper function after registration with JsCreateFunction, js can call.

-But my goal is to use js to Fuzz core, faced with the entire operating system, win32 api function too much, it is impossible to write a c each function wrapper function to call the js.
+But my goal is to use js to Fuzz windows kernel, faced with the entire operating system, win32 api function too much, it is impossible to write a c each function wrapper function to call the js.

 So think of some tips to hack this process.